shitosatomo/ltncg/README.md

 - Difficulty adjusted every block and possibly in CURRENT block if a long network stale tip happens !!
 This protects LightningCash-Gold from high hash variations and " high hash attacks " , that happens frequently for new coins and kills them by making the mining difficulty too high for the " normal " network's hash rate.

-- Changed famous NOMP ( node open mining portal ) pool software to include possible CURRENT block difficulty change and send new work to miners if so.
+- Changed famous NOMP and zny-nomp ( node open mining portal ) pool software to include possible CURRENT block difficulty change and send new work to miners if so.

-- 5 seconds block time.

 - Number of confirmations needed for a transaction : 6, so a transaction is confirmed  in 30 seconds only !!!